drwelby/postgis-fgdb-tools/README.md

 *triggers.sql* sets up the trigger on the import log that finishes the import.

-*pgimport.py* is a python batch script that imports the FGDB using ogr2ogr and then logs the file as imported, which triggers the db to move the import file to its target location.
+*pgimport.py* is a python batch script that imports the FGDB using ogr2ogr and then logs the file as imported, which triggers the db to copy the rows into the target table.

 Requirements
 ---------